6 Sweet New York Factory Tours!

 (photo by tonnoro)

-1. Steinway and Sons (1 Steinway Place, Astoria, Queens.
-Subway: N/Q (Astoria-Ditmars Blvd.), tours from September through June, Tuesdays from 9:30 a.m. until noon for groups up to 15 people, book by e-mailing info@steinway.com or calling 718-721-2600)
+Details: 1 Steinway Place, Astoria, Queens.
+Subway: N/Q (Astoria-Ditmars Blvd.).
+Tours from September through June, Tuesdays from 9:30 a.m. until noon for groups up to 15 people.
+Book by e-mailing info@steinway.com or calling 718-721-2600

-Steinway and Sons has made some of the world’s finest pianos for over 160 years — and their factory tour has been rated one of the country’s top 3 factory tours in the country by Forbes magazine.
-The morning-long tour shares some of the company’s history as well as showing the entire process of building a piano, from raw wood to veneers to tuning, with all of the parts being carefully assembled on the factory floor.
+Steinway and Sons has made some of the worldโ€™s finest pianos for over 160 years.
+Forbes magazine rated them as one of the countryโ€™s top three factory tours in the country by.
+The morning-long tour shares some of the companyโ€™s history and shows the entire process of building a piano, from raw wood to veneers to tuning.
+All parts of the piano get assembled on the factory floor.

 Just hanging at the piano factory.